Application for membership (for experienced interpreters)

 Qualification as a conference interpreter, a certain level of experience, and compliance with AIIC’s Code of Professional Ethics and Professional Standards are prerequisites for membership

-To join AIIC as an active member, candidates must be able to demonstrate at least 150 days of work covering all the language pairs they are requesting.
-A number of existing members will vouch for the candidate’s expertise and professional approach by signing the application form as sponsors.
+To join AIIC as an active member, applicants must be able to demonstrate at least 150 days of work covering all the language pairs they are requesting.
+A number of existing members will vouch for the applicant’s expertise and professional approach by signing the application form as sponsors.

 To become a member of AIIC you need to have worked a total of at least 150 days according to AIIC's rules and regulations.